torusage-imc2018/torusage-imc2018.github.io/README.md

 _Combined Mean Exit Weight_ - 0.022

 The Alexa rank measurement was conducted between 2018-01-31 and 2018-02-01.
 We use the [Alexa top 1 million sites list](https://www.alexa.com/topsites) to help us understand which sites are visited by Tor users.
 We sorted the sites by rank and split them into six sets of increasing size: set i = 0 contains the first 101 sites and set i > 0 contains the first 10<sup>i +1</sup> sites excluding those in set i − 1.
 We used a separate set for torproject.org since early measurements revealed a significant number of accesses to that domain.

-The resuts with 95% confidence interval are as follows:
+The results with 95% confidence interval are as follows:

 | Measurement Description | Results file |
 |-------------|--------------|
 | Alexa top 1M sites | [exit-domain-alexa1M.txt](data/exit-domain-alexa1M.txt) |
 | Alexa rank measurement | [exit-domain-alexarank-2018-01-31.csv](data/exit-domain-alexarank-2018-01-31.csv) |

+To reproduce the percentages shown in Figure 2(top) in the paper, divide the value in each bin in the csv file in the table above by the total number of initial streams we measured during the same period.
+(No full network extrapolation is required since we are computing percentages.)

+The total number of streams during the Alexa rank measurement was `2215609`.
+Then. for example, the percentage for the `(0,10]` bin is:
+  * `185978 / 2215609 * 100 = 8.393990095 ~= 8.4`

 #### Alexa Sibling Measurement

 _Combined Mean Exit Weight_ - 0.021

 The Alexa siblings measurement was conducted between 2018-02-01 and 2018-02-02.
 In the Alexa siblings measurement, we created a set for each of the top 10 sites in the [Alexa top 1 million sites list](https://www.alexa.com/topsites).
 For each such site we stripped the top level domain to produce a site basename (e.g., google), and then added all entries from the top 1 million sites list that contained the basename into the corresponding set.
 We also used distinct sets for duckduckgo (rank 342, the default search engine in Tor Browser) and torproject (rank 10,244, developer of Tor Browser).

-The resuts with 95% confidence interval are as follows:
+The results with 95% confidence interval are as follows:

 | Measurement Description | Results file |
 |-------------|--------------|
 | Alexa siblings list | [domain-siblings-all.txt](data/exit-domain-alexa-siblings/domain-siblings-all.txt) |
 | Alexa siblings measurement | [exit-domain-alexasiblings-2018-02-01.csv](data/exit-domain-alexasiblings-2018-02-01.csv) |

+To reproduce the percentages shown in Figure 2(bottom) in the paper, divide the value in each bin in the csv file in the table above by the total number of initial streams we measured during the same period.
+(No full network extrapolation is required since we are computing percentages.)

+The total number of streams during the Alexa sibling measurement was `2207358`.
+Then. for example, the percentage for the `google(1)` bin is:
+  * `51897 / 2207358 * 100 = 2.351091214 ~= 2.4`

 #### Top-Level Domain Measurements